aryadaroui/rate-limiting-algorithms/README.md

 # rate-limiting-algorithms

 Examples of simple rate limiting algorithms in TypeScript and Python.
+This was made for my blog post https://aryadee.dev/blog/rate-limiting-algorithms, but they've been written generically so that you can use them for yourself with minor tweaking.

 **Work in progress, but I've obviously still published this repo publicly.
 If you're reading this message, it means I haven't cleaned things up yet.
 Use at your own peril.**

 ## Usage

-This was created to accompany a blog post on rate limiting algorithms, but they've been written in a non-specific way, so you can easily use them for yourself.
-For more details about their characteristics see [~post not done~].

----

-##### These algorithms reside in functions in `rate_limiters.ts` and `rate_limiters.py`.
+##### These algorithms reside in functions in[ `rate_limiters.ts`]() and [`rate_limiters.py`]().

-**NOTE**: I use a local dummy `RemoteCache` class to emulate a remote cache because that's a common implementation for rate limiting [~talk about how RemoteCache mimics Redis behavior~]. _You must replace this with your own data storage service / method_.
+⚠️ **NOTE** ⚠️: I use a local dummy `RemoteCache` class to emulate a remote cache because that's a common implementation for rate limiting. _You must replace this with your own data storage service / method_.
 Similarly, the Python implementation uses a global `CURRENT_TIME` variable instead of the `datetime` package, so you'll have to change that too.

 ### Example